COVID-19-AI-Research-Project/xDNN/Projects/Matlab/1/Documentation/Installation/Installation.md

 Clone the [COVID-19 xDNN](https://github.com/COVID-19-AI-Research-Project/xDNN " COVID-19 xDNN") repository from the [Peter Moss COVID-19 AI Research](https://github.com/COVID-19-AI-Research-Project "Peter Moss COVID-19 AI Research") Github Organization.

-To clone the repository and install the COVID-19 Tensorflow DenseNet Classifier, make sure you have Git installed.
+To clone the repository and install this project, make sure you have Git installed.
 Now navigate to the home directory on your device using terminal/commandline, and then use the following command.

 ```
   $ git clone https://github.com/COVID-19-AI-Research-Project/xDNN.git